Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The unpaid balance of special assessments, or uncertified balance, is the balance that remains after the yearly installment is sent to Cass County for payment.
 The special assessment balance for properties in West Fargo are available on the Assessor website.
 Be sure to follow the on-screen instructions for entering the parcel number or address correctly.

 If you intend to pay off your specials, please contact the Finance department or fill out the Special Assessment Payoff Request form to obtain the actual pay-off dollar amount, as interest accrues on this balance monthly.
 Interest charges may be less if prepaid.
 Partial payments are accepted.
 There are no specials payments accepted between October 15th and November 1st to allow for the completion of certification of specials installments to Cass County.
+If you have questions about pending special assessments contact the City Engineer.

 Payments may be made in cash, check or money order made payable to the City of West Fargo.
 Payments may be made in person (from 8 a.m. to 5 p.m.) or by mail to: